waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Battle Mechanics Update (Mt.
 Moon):** Confirmed Acid (Poison-type move) is 'not very effective' (0.5x) against wild Zubat (Poison/Flying).
 This indicates a ROM hack change where Poison attacks are resisted by either Poison-type or Flying-type Pokémon (or both, though less likely for 0.5x).
 Standard Gen 1: Poison vs Poison = 1x, Poison vs Flying = 1x.

 # Mt.
-Moon Exploration Strategy (Revised Turn 7677)
+Moon Exploration Strategy (Revised Turn 7693)
-*   **Current Location:** Mt.
-Moon B1F at (14,28), arrived via warp from B2F.
-This B1F segment is known (high visit count on warp at (14,28) leading to B2F).
+*   Current Location: Mt.
+Moon B1F at (28,20).
+Arrived in this eastern chamber via warp from 1F at (26,16).
-*   **Objective:** Find the eastern exit to Route 4 (leading to Cerulean City) or a warp to an unexplored section of Mt.
+*   Objective: Find the eastern exit to Route 4 (leading to Cerulean City) or a warp to an unexplored section of Mt.
 Moon that might contain it.
-*   **Immediate Plan:** Explore the current B1F segment.
-Since it's a known junction, re-evaluate its layout.
-No reachable unseen tiles or unvisited warps are listed for this *segment* in map memory, but the game state says undiscovered warps exist on B1F overall.
-*   **Contingency:** If this segment is a dead end for eastern progression, the reachable warp at (26,16) on B1F (leading to Mt.
-Moon 1F) is the primary alternative to access other parts of the dungeon.
+*   Immediate Plan: Currently exploring the eastern B1F chamber.
+This chamber seems isolated, with only warps back to 1F (26,16) and to a known B2F segment via B1F (14,28).
+No new paths or warps found in *this specific chamber* so far.
+*   Contingency: If no new exits are found in this chamber, return to Mt.
+Moon 1F via warp (26,16) and seek an alternative route to unexplored B1F/B2F sections.
+*   ZAPPY is currently confused.

 # Critique Feedback & Action Items (Turn 7426)
 *   Test `item_use_advisor_agent` soon (e.g., with Moon Stone or Rare Candy).